-3. The Ivy League Cut
+3. Ivy League

-The Ivy League cut isn’t just associated with the military but also influenced by vintage collegiate style.
+The Ivy League haircut isn’t just associated with the military but also influenced by vintage collegiate style.
 A very easily adaptable hairstyle, hair is shorter on the sides and boasts a bit more volume up top.
 This is a great option for hairstyles that compliment a preppy aesthetic and men who want something more refined.

 4. Crew Cut

-6. Regulation Cut
+5. Regulation Cut

-A regulation cut is one of the military inspired hairstyles that boasts longish proportions.
-Traditionally known for its side parting, a regulation cut is an excellent idea for businesspeople who need their hair well tamed but still don’t want to shave all their hair off in the process.
+A regulation cut is one of the military-inspired hairstyles that boasts longish proportions.
+Traditionally known for its side parting, a regulation cut is an excellent idea for business people who need their hair well tamed but still don’t want to shave all their hair off in the process.
 Use the corner of a comb to part the hair precisely for this ‘do and don’t forget to use a stronger hold product or hairspray to keep everything in place.

-7. Military Cut
+6. Military Cut

-8. The Flat Top
+7. Flat Top

-The flat top has height up top, but the hair stands upright and is cut horizontally right across, lending to the ‘flat’ portion of its name.
+The flat top has the height up top, but the hair stands upright and is cut horizontally right across, lending to the ‘flat’ portion of its name.
 Now, the success of this hairstyle hinges on the type of hair that you have.
 For gents with fuller, more heavy locks, consider adding a bit of texture to your mane so the flat top doesn’t read too severe.
 Also, keep in mind that you should adopt this cut in more modern ways.
 A great example would be to use different textured products for looks that will look stylish contemporarily.

-9. High and Tight
+8. High and Tight